 The Student Organization Code of Conduct

 The Student Organization Code of Conduct is developed to promote the safety and well-being of all members of our community.
-It is designed to support student organizations in reflecting the values and mission of the College in their conduct.
+It is designed to support student organizations in reflecting the values and mission of the University in their conduct.

 The Student Organization Code of Conduct applies to guests of the RSO and the RSO may be held accountable for the misconduct of its guests.
-Visitors to and guests of Moravian College may seek resolution of violations of the Student Organization Code of Conduct committed against them by an RSO and/or members of an RSO through the Student Code of Conduct.
+Visitors and guests of Moravian University may seek resolution of violations of the Student Organization Code of Conduct committed against them by an RSO and/or members of an RSO through the Student Code of Conduct.